dudik/herbe/README.md

 ```shell
 $ herbe "First line\nStill the first line"
 ```
-Output of other programs will get printed correctly, just make to escape it (so you don't end up with every word on a separate line):
+Output of other programs will get printed correctly, just make sure to escape it (so you don't end up with every word on a separate line):
 ```shell
 $ herbe "$(ps axch -o cmd:15,%cpu --sort=-%cpu | head)"
 ```